2020 in Review: Adapting Our Fleet Simulator to an Evolving Market

 We also believe that shared mobility will rebound from the setback experienced this year, as the shared and service economy continues to expand across all areas of our lives.
 Whilst private vehicle ownership has been preferable to many people this year, the mid-term expectations are that the accessibility of other sustainable, cheaper, and more equitable mobility solutions will disincentivise owning a vehicle.

-For Immense, we will continue to listen to our clients and industry, and keep improving our platform to help navigate uncertainty and capitalise on opportunities that exist.
-Our foundations of supporting autonomous, connected, electric and/or shared mobility solutions remains hugely relevant to the future of our industry, but we’re placing greater focus on supporting users to embed simulation within their business and decision-making processes.
+For Immense, we will continue to listen to our clients and industry and keep improving our platform to help navigate uncertainty and capitalise on opportunities that exist.
+Our foundations of supporting autonomous, connected, electric and/or shared mobility solutions remains hugely relevant to the future of our industry, but we are placing greater focus on supporting users to embed simulation within their business and decision-making processes.

-If you’d like to speak with one of our team to see how Immense can help you in 2021, please reach out to us here: immense.ai/contact-us/
+If you would like to speak with one of our team to see how Immense can help you in 2021, please reach out to us here: immense.ai/contact-us/